Phase transitions and crtical exponents in the six-vertex model on kagome lattices: Models, and observed quantities

 If $W^{(1)} > W^{(2)} + W^{(3)}$, a bounce solution needs to be introduced as

 Then, we normalize these matrix elements, and the normalization formula is as follows:

-The outgoing leg is determined based on a random number as follows: \begin{itemize} \item If \( 0 \leq \text{rand()} < p_1 \),the outgoing leg is the 1st possible leg that has a chance to exit, though its actual number may be 1 or 2. \item If \( p_1 \leq \text{rand()} < p_2 \), the outgoing leg is the 2nd possible leg that has a chance to exit \item If \( p_2 \leq \text{rand()} < 1 \), the 3rd possible leg that has a chance to exit\end{itemize}The above process determines the outgoing leg in the loop constructing.
+The outgoing leg is determined on the basis of a random number as follows: \begin{itemize} \item If \( 0 \leq \text{rand()} < p_1 \),the outgoing leg is the 1st possible leg that has a chance to exit, though its actual number may be 1 or 2. \item If \( p_1 \leq \text{rand()} < p_2 \), the outgoing leg is the 2nd possible leg that has a chance to exit \item If \( p_2 \leq \text{rand()} < 1 \), the 3rd possible leg that has a chance to exit\end{itemize}The above process determines the outgoing leg in the loop constructing.
+The algorithm and code are also confirmed by the enumeration method and the worm method in appendices~\ref{sec:a} and \ref{sec:b}.